 - Sketchbooks will be taken for scrutiny to look for coverage and progression in each class.
 The variety of activities will also be observed through these scrutinies.
-Examples of work will be taken to form an art portfolio. - Planning will be looked at termly to ensure the short-term planning relates to MTP/LTP. - Arbor will be used to monitor progress on a termly basis and will be used to address gaps in learning and inform future planning.
+Examples of work will be taken to form an art folder on SeeSaw. - Planning will be looked at termly to ensure the short-term planning relates to MTP/LTP. - Arbor will be used to monitor progress on a termly basis and will be used to address gaps in learning and inform future planning.
 Seesaw will inform home learning progress. - Pupil interviews/voice questionnaires will be conducted and analysed to inform future teaching/experiences.

-Differentiation:
+Adaptation:

-- Differentiated learning objective/outcome and or success criteria.
-SEND pupils and the talented to be identified. - Differentiated tasks, e.g., one group might be taking part in a skills activity, while another group is writing a fact file about an artist or a key artwork whilst another group is continuing to add detail to an artwork. - Differentiated tools e.g., size of paintbrush, type of pencil etc. - Level of support: Scaffolding, guided/modelled etc.
+- Tasks learning objective/outcome and or success criteria will be adapted so that all can access the learning being taught.
+SEND pupils and the talented to be identified. - Adapted tasks, e.g., one group might be recreating a simpler landscape whilst anther to have a more complx design brief which reinforces a variety of skills that have been taught. - Adapted tools e.g., size of paintbrush, type of pencil etc. - Level of support: Scaffolding, guided/modelled etc.